 Modern cataract surgery has become a refractive procedure where patient satisfaction is driven by outcome precision.
 I believe that my implementation of new technologies from ZEISS, including the latest IOLs combined with digitalization, integration, and analysis of data used to plan, perform, and optimize the procedure, has raised my cataract surgery precision to a new level, reducing my surgery risks and enhancing my surgery outcomes.
 At the same time, these innovations have made our refractive cataract workflow seamless, simpler, and more efficient, allowing for a more relaxed and more enjoyable experience for me and my staff.

-Preparing for surgical success
+Part 1: Preparing for surgical success